randlabs/algo-price-oracle/README.md

 ## Price Source

 The code gets ALGO/USD price from Coinbase API subscribing to a socket receiving new trade updates keeping the price always updated.
+The

 ## Transaction Submission